 Beauty is in the eye of the beholder, and what potential buyers see in your home makes all the difference in its sale price.
-If you’re planning to put your house on the market this season, do some basic spring cleaning to spruce up its curb appeal.
+If you’re planning to put your house on the market this season, follow these basic spring cleaning tips to spruce up its curb appeal.
 Take care of the basics first, and you’ll be able to make better decisions about investments in other touch-ups, like painting, planting and repairs.

-Here’s where to begin with spring cleaning of your home’s curb appeal.
+Here’s where to begin spring cleaning for your home’s curb appeal.

 - Clean all windows inside and out, and remove screens to show off the windows and allow light to flow into the home.